 Return on Investment

 Return on investment (ROI) is a tool measure financial profit received from the investment.
-It is the performance measurement to compare many investments and select profitable projects.
+It is the performance measurement to compare many investments projects.
 It is very useful to measure when there are multiple investments with limited funds.
-Company can calculate ROI by using the returns of one investment over the project cost.
+Company can calculate ROI by using the returns of one investment over initial cost.
 The result will show as the percentage, the higher, the better.

 Return on investment is very important for investors as they need to know their expected profit after injecting capital.
-They will access company past performance and the potential return expected to make.
+They will access company past performance and the potential return.
 This is the first thing that investor needs to know before committing any fund to company.
-The investors also have their own expected rate of return, hurdle rate, so our company ROI must be higher in order to convince them to invest with us.
-As they have to give up the opportunity cost of investing with others but use it with us.
+The investors also have their own expected rate of return, hurdle rate, so the company ROI must be higher in order to convince them to invest with us.
+As they have to give up the opportunity cost of investing with others.

 Return on Investment Formula